FloatingDust36/FloatingDust36/README.md

 - 📫 How to reach me **johnpeter.diongzon.pestano@gmail.com**

-- ⚡ Fun fact **I’m the type to lock in on what truly interests me, while my weakness is that if something doesn’t spark my interest, it’s easy for me to drift away**
+- ⚡ Fun fact: **I’m the type to lock in on what truly interests me, while my weakness is that if something doesn’t spark my interest, it’s easy for me to drift away**